-It’s February which means that you have a couple holidays coming up.
+It’s February, which means that you have a couple of holidays coming up.
 While a lot of people only consider Valentine’s Day and think of February as Black History Month, one of these holidays is actually President’s Day.
 This year, help your kids understand more about our government system by teaching them about President’s Day.
 Here are a few ways you can do that.

 Why Do We Celebrate It?

 Before you can teach your kids about President’s Day, you need to understand a little more about it yourself.
 This national holiday was established in 1885 to celebrate George Washington’s birthday.
 It is always celebrated on the third Monday of February.
 Even though it originally only celebrated our first president, later it became a day to celebrate all of the presidents, both past and present.

 You can teach your kids about President’s Day by explaining to them why we celebrate it.
 You can explain that it is a day to remember all of the hard work and dedication that our presidents have put into making our country great.
 It is also a day to celebrate democracy and the rights that we have as citizens of the United States.

 Another way to teach your kids about President’s Day is to focus on one of the presidents, specifically George Washington.
 You can teach your kids about his life and how he became our first president.

 You can also use this as an opportunity to teach your kids about the different kinds of government that there are.
 Explain to them that before Washington was our first president, we were actually governed by the British.
 But after the Revolutionary War, we decided to become a democracy and have our own president.